 With any Windows installation a version of the libraries is installed but not necessarily the specific version which Cycles 4D needs.
 Cycles 4D is built using the Cinema 4D R16 SDK and therefore if you have ever installed R16, these libraries will be present.
 If you have installed other software, there is a good chance that the necessary libraries will have been installed then.
 However, if you have a fresh install of a recent Windows version and a recent Cinema 4D version such as R20, it is possible that the libraries are not present.

 You will know if this is the case because after installing Cycles 4D it does not show up in the Cinema 4D menu bar, and there will be no messages in the console from Cycles 4D.
 In that case you need to install the DLLs manually.
-You can obtain the version required (MS Visual Studio 2013) from this link:
+You can obtain the version required from this link:

-When the page opens, click the 'Download' button and make sure you choose the file 'vcredist_x64.exe'.
+When the page opens, click the link for 'vcredist_x64.exe' to download the file.
 This is the only one you need but it must be this version.
 Run the installer after it has downloaded to install the libraries.